IremSl/itsc_autonomous/Weekly Assignment-2/README.md

 # C++ POINTERS

 ---
-This document provides an in-depth explanation of pointers in C++, including basic pointer usage, garbage collection, and smart pointers.
-It covers topics such as null pointers, void pointers, unique pointers, shared pointers, weak pointers, and the differences between them, alongside examples.
-The content provided  also covers various C++ pointer concepts, including raw pointers, wild pointers, data inconsistency, buffer overflow, and ownership models such as std::unique_ptr, std::shared_ptr, and std::weak_ptr.

----
+This repository explores various concepts related to Pointers and memory management in C++, including the mechanisms of garbage collection, smart pointers, raw pointers, and common memory management pitfalls.
+It covers key topics such as:

+   -**The fundamentals of Pointers, including their types and usage.**
+   -**An overview of Garbage Collection Mechanism and its relevance in C++.**
+   -**A detailed guide to Smart Pointers and their various forms:**
+        -**Void Pointer, Null Pointer Auto Pointer, Unique Pointer, Shared Pointer, and Weak Pointer.**
+    -**Applications of Smart Pointers in modern C++ programming.**
+    -**Challenges such as Raw Pointers, Wild Pointers, Data Inconsistency, and Buffer Overflow.**
+    -**Understanding Ownership Models in C++ with `std::unique_ptr`, `std::shared_ptr`, and `std::weak_ptr`.**

+This guide aims to provide a comprehensive understanding of memory management techniques in C++, ensuring better management of resources, safer code, and improved application performance.

 ## Table of Contents